Crack and Sex: Separating Fact from Myth

-About Sex on Crack in General
+Sex on Crack Overview

 To understand what having sex on crack means, it is important first to understand how cocaine, and crack cocaine specifically, affects the brain.
 Cocaine is a powerful psychoactive stimulant synthesized from the leaves of the coca plant.
 When in powder form, the drug is taken by snorting through the nostrils, ingestion through the mouth or injection into a vein.
 The freebase version of cocaine, crack, is burnt and the resulting vapors inhaled.

 Crack is especially potent because the vapor inhaled is usually pure cocaine.
 When inhaled, the pure cocaine is rapidly assimilated into the blood through the lungs, traveling to the brain in less than a minute.
 The resulting high is near-instantaneous and extremely intense.
 How long does crack cocaine stay in the system?
 A mere 5-10 minutes.

 When a person who has just taken cocaine engages in sex, the experience can be described as extreme, intense, and mind-blowing.
 When a person is under the harmful effect of crack , they will have no inhibitions, having sex with whoever is available, even total strangers.
 To make things worse, lack of inhibition also means the person will likely not use any protection.
 The resulting tradeoff between sex and the consequences of having unprotected sex with total strangers makes for a poor trade balance.

 Crack has such an effect because once the person inhales the smoke, the drug affects both the pleasure/arousal hormone dopamine and the endurance hormone norepinephrine.
 This combo makes having sex on cocaine an exhilarating yet dangerous and harmful cocktail.